atharvaj1425/distributed_csv_processor/README.md

 - **No data appearing after upload**: Ensure at least one worker is running and check worker logs for errors.
 - **Socket connection issues**: Verify all components are running on expected hosts/ports and accessible.
 - **RabbitMQ connection errors**: Confirm RabbitMQ server is running with `rabbitmqctl status`.
+- **Test failures**: Check that all services (RabbitMQ, master, workers) are running before executing tests.